heisantosh/timer/README.md

 # timer

-A CLI application to run timers.
+A CLI application to run a timer with sound and notification

 ⏲